Do you need an electric car licence or special driving test in the UK?

 Does my manual licence allow me to drive EVs?

-Yes - as is currently the case, having passed the manual allows the holder to drive both battery-powered and conventionally powered automatic motors.
+Yes - as is currently the case, having passed the manual practical test allows the holder to drive both battery-powered and conventionally powered automatic motor vehicles.

 Is it worth taking a manual test when the automatic version will work for driving EVs?

 It would seem that many new drivers are asking this very question and stats would suggest the manual examination may become a thing of the past over coming years.
-In 2011/12 just 4.5% of examinations were taken in autos, but by 2018/19, this figure had more than doubled to 11.1%.
+A decade ago, just one in 20 driving tests was automatic-only, but in 2022/23, that figure had jumped to one in five tests taken, according to the Driver and Vehicle Standards Agency.

-The trend towards automatic cars - possibly with an eye on the future - has been highlighted by a large jump in sales: 24% of vehicles sold in 2011 were autos, with this jumping to 49% by 2019.
+The trend towards automatic cars - possibly with an eye on the future - has been highlighted by a large jump in sales: 24% of vehicles sold in 2011 were autos, but by October 2022, 67.1% of cars being offered for sale were automatics.

 The DVSA is looking at how to preserve the manual option as people move away from vehicles with a manual transmission.